mia-platform/documentation/docs/fast_data/connectors/debezium_connect_cdc.md

 ## Message filtering
-To filter messages before puglishing to Kafka, you can use [Debezium Message Filtering](https://debezium.io/documentation/reference/2.7/transformations/filtering.html).
+To filter messages before publishing to Kafka, you can use [Debezium Message Filtering](https://debezium.io/documentation/reference/2.7/transformations/filtering.html).
 Add the following properties to your connector's configuration:
 ```
 ...
 transforms=filter